LukeCarrier/moodle-report_cpd/ReadMe.txt

 How to install

-- Unzip the package
+- Download and Unzip the package
+- Rename the package to "cpd" if it is not already (GitHub tarball/zip name may differ)
-- Drop the 'cpd' folder into admin/reports
+- Drop the 'cpd' folder into /moodle/reports
 - Launch Moodle, login as admin to upgrade or instal the package as required
 - Click on Site Admin/Notifications